 Slips and falls happen every day and, in some cases, they leave victims with broken bones, head or spinal trauma, soft tissue strains and tears, and other serious injuries.
 After a slip and fall accident, you may be facing significant unexpected medical debt at the same time you're out of work recovering from these injuries.

-However, if you were hurt while on someone else's property, you may be able to seek compensation for injuries and other losses by filing a personal injury claim against the property owner's homeowner's or business insurance policy.
+However, if you were hurt while on someone else's property, you may be able to seek compensation for your injuries and other losses by filing a personal injury claim against the property owner's homeowner's or business insurance policy.

 Unfortunately, this means interacting with an insurance company adjuster, which can be a recipe for disaster if you don't know how to protect your rights.